-The identity of the scorers will be kept confidential during the selection process.
-CDPH CRDP reserves the right to solicit technical input from other internal and external sources.
-The Scoring Committee will utilize this technical input during the review of the proposals.
-The proposals will be reviewed in three stages, as described above.
+The identity of the Scoring Committee will be kept confidential during the selection process.
+CDPH reserves the right to solicit technical input from other internal and external sources.
+The Scoring Committee will utilize this technical input during the evaluation of the Proposals.
+The Proposals will be reviewed in three stages, as described above.